 - actively review and report on the proper expenditure of taxpayers’ money for school construction;

 - ensure that bond revenues are expended pursuant to constitutional requirements;

 - receive annual performance and financial audits;

 Appointment of Committee Members

-All appointments will be made by the Board of Trustees, chosen from application submitted to the District.
+All appointments will be made by the Board of Trustees, chosen from applications submitted to the District.

 Time Commitment and Term

 Members shall serve a minimum of a two-year term.
-Members are eligible for reappointment by the Board for a second and third consecutive two-year term.
+Initial appointment were staggered, such that one-half of the initial appointees were allowed to serve one full two-year term.
+The other initial appointments only served one-year, but are eligible for reappointment by the Board for a second and third consecutive two-year term.